SkillSwap-Swent/SkillSwap/README.md

   Once a match is made, users can chat directly in the app to coordinate the exchange and details.

 * **Media Uploads**
-  Users can upload profile photos or share images and videos with their skill requests or offers.
+  Users can upload profile photos and add images to offers.

 * **Location Preferences**
   Users can set a maximum distance for in-person exchanges to filter out requests that are too far away.

 * **User Ratings & Favorites**
   After a skill exchange, users can rate each other based on communication, expertise, and reliability.
-You can also favorite users you want to collaborate with again.

 * **Offline Mode**
-  Access saved posts, chat history, and edit drafts while offline.
+  Access chat history and reply to open chats.
 Changes are synced automatically when you're back online.

 * **Push Notifications**
   Get real-time updates about new requests, responses, and messages so you never miss an opportunity.